Local COVID Resources

 Want to stay informed?
 Our television station, Community Access Television Services, telecasts five cable channels in Monroe County and provides live and archived coverage of councils, boards, and commissions, including the Mayor's weekly COVID-19 community press conference.
 Find a full lineup.

-The Bloomington Mask Drive offers free reusable masks in the Downtown Library parking lot entrance vestibule and in other community locations.
-View a full location list.
+The Library offers free masks in the Downtown Library parking lot entrance vestibule.

 Health Resources